colbygarland/teleo-website/readme.md

 ## Setup

 - run `yarn install`
-- run `yarn styles` to begin the tailwind cli (this builds the styles, based on what classes you use)
+- run `yarn start` to begin the tailwind cli (this builds the styles, based on what classes you use) and starts the parcel server to enable auto-refresh
-- if you want auto-refresh when you save the file, run `yarn start`, which will start a parcel server
-- view the page in your browser

 ## Deployment